gianlucamazzeo/app-youtube-simple-with-react/README.md

 # !
 Important  Axios Library
 The axios library released v0.19.0 which seems to have included a bug that was never resolved in the beta version.
 This will cause a 400 error failure with the message "Required Parameter : part"

-The get around this and follow along with the course, do the following:
+The get around this, do the following:

 npm install axios@0.18.1